RRaihan123/ecommerce-admin-app/README.md

-This Ecommerce Admin App has been developed using Next.js.
+This Ecommerce Admin App has been developed using Next.js and MongoDB.

 ## Libraries used here are below
 1. Axios